Wanjiru-cynthia/Mean-Variance-Portfolio-Optimization/README.md

 ## Interpretation & Recommendations
 - The optimizer heavily favored **MSFT, GS and WMT** — high return stocks with favorable risk-adjusted profiles
-- **PFE** received zero allocation — its -3.12% expected return made it impossible to justify inclusion in an optimized portfolio
+- **PFE** received zero allocation.
+Its -3.12% expected return made it impossible to justify inclusion in an optimized portfolio
-- **WMT** received meaningful allocation despite lower returns than MSFT — its defensive low-volatility profile reduced overall portfolio risk, improving the Sharpe Ratio
+- **WMT** received meaningful allocation despite lower returns than MSFT, its defensive low-volatility profile reduced overall portfolio risk, improving the Sharpe Ratio
-- A Sharpe Ratio of **0.98** reflects the drag of underperforming healthcare stocks (PFE, JNJ) in the universe — removing them is expected to push the Sharpe Ratio above 1.2
+- A Sharpe Ratio of **0.98** reflects the drag of underperforming healthcare stocks (PFE, JNJ) in the universe, removing them is expected to push the Sharpe Ratio above 1.2
 - The 2019–2024 period includes significant stress events —
-  COVID crash, 2022 rate hike selloff, Pfizer post-pandemic collapse — making these results conservative relative to a normalized market environment
+  COVID crash, 2022 rate hike selloff, Pfizer post-pandemic collapse, making these results conservative relative to a normalized market environment

 ## Tools